google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

-Harmonization is achieved via linear transformation of ETM+ spectral space to OLI spectral space according to coefficients presented in Roy et al. (2016) Table 2 OLS regression.
+Harmonization is achieved via linear transformation of ETM+ spectral space to OLI spectral space according to coefficients presented in [Roy et al. (2016)](#ref02) Table 2 OLS regression coefficients.
 Band-respective coefficients are defined in the following dictionary with slope (`slopes`) and intercept (`itcps`) image constants.
+Note that the y-intercept values are multiplied by 10,000 to match the scaling of USGS Landsat surface reflectance data.

 ```js
 var coefficients = {